Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.

 Girl Scouts must be involved in planning and implementing the project.

 Money-earning projects are for troops only.
-Service Units are welcome to support and assist in the planning, but all proceeds must go back to individual troops.
+Communities/areas are welcome to support and assist in the planning, but all proceeds must go back to individual troops.

 Girl Scouts must receive 100 percent of the proceeds from any money-earning activity; and funds raised must belong to the troop as a whole (they cannot be refunded or redeemed by an individual member).